frank005/onboardingbot/README.md

 NODE_ENV=development
 ```

-### 3. Start Development Servers
+### 3. Start Development Server

 ```bash
 npm run dev
 ```

-This will start both the backend server (port 3001) and frontend (port 3000).
+This will start the Netlify dev server with both frontend and backend functions.

 ### 4. Access the Demo

-Open your browser to `http://localhost:3000`
+Open your browser to `http://localhost:8888`

 ## 📊 Demo Flow